This page was last modified:

 Very Clean-Working shutter.

-camera.
-I was looking some time to get this impressing camera with its
+that camera.
+I was looking some time to get this impressing camera with

-scissor construction which holds the long tall viewing hood strait up.
+scissor construction which holds the long tall viewing -chimney- hood strait up.

 The camera is fitted with a 3 ¼ x 5 ½ lens However there was something wrong with it.
 Probably the rear cell was not original.
 The lens' infinity focus needs about 18 cm which is far too long for this type of camera which bellows stretches maximum 13 cm.
 This particular camera was far from clean.
 Inside the camera it was a totally mess.
 The mirror didn't snap into its position and the shutter didn't fire.
 The shutter curtain was only moving a couple of inches when trying to turn the winding key.
 The view on the ground glass was impossible not only because of the not working collapsible viewing hood but mainly because of a not correct in line set mirror.
 The bellows and its back frame were out of order mainly caused by its incorrect position in the camera house.
 The mirror did not pop up.
 In fact things did not move at all inside the mirror house.
 As a result of this, the focal plane shutter winding mechanism was blocked.
 As said before, the focal plane shutter moved a few inches and was drawn back again in its home position.
 As expected the release lever was stuck.